PatrickL546/How-to-download-hydrax-abyss.to/README.md

 - Combine the video cdn `https://sfbhnfiy1.globalcdn39.one/` with the prefix+video file name `whw`+`ce0f5de002c90461a9` = `https://sfbhnfiy1.globalcdn39.one/whwce0f5de002c90461a9`

-- You can ignore `#timestamp=`+unix time.
-If you want to have the timestamp, it looks like this `https://sfbhnfiy1.globalcdn39.one/whwce0f5de002c90461a9#timestamp=1710410059769`

 Here's an example Python code that downloads each video source

 ```Python